NeoTech-Software/Abysner/readme.md

 But this is not the intention of free open-source software.
 Abysner is free in the sense that you are allowed to distribute it freely, and do with it whatever you want as long as you don't break the AGPLv3 license terms and conditions.
-The channels I personally use to distribute official builds may require a small free (not gratis).
-The lather has mainly to do with the fees that Apple is asking me to pay on a yearly basis, and to cover some of the costs associated with running an open-source project, such as a domain name, development tools, hardware to test on etc. However should you feel like this payment is too much, then you are free to build the software yourself or get a pre-built
+The channels I personally use to distribute official builds may require a small fee (not gratis).
+The latter has mainly to do with the fees that Apple is asking me to pay on a yearly basis, and to cover some of the costs associated with running an open-source project, such as a domain name, development tools, hardware to test on etc. However should you feel like this payment is too much, then you are free to build the software yourself or get a pre-built